 When done right, brands that embrace technology can produce unique and innovative work that creates memorable experiences for audiences and drives ROI for their business.

 Bionic marketing: How Hulu used AI to increase social media engagement by 40%

 Ad quality matters.
 Video streaming service, Hulu, looked to take advantage of their data to create culturally relevant content without losing creative spontaneity.
 Their innovative use of a ‘test and learn’ creative strategy on social media helped them achieve both goals.

 Experimenting with content can be a struggle in the always-on, always-moving digital landscape.
 A/B testing is common across the marketing industry.
 But Hulu's use of AI helped predict the performance of their creative before publishing, cutting down on the time and budget spent on improving their campaigns.

 Activating on LinkedIn isn’t a matter of creating the ad and letting it run.
 There needs to be a planned approach to creative, copy, and format.
 ‘Test and learn’ helps us iterate and optimise as we go, informing our decision making in the future.

-Alex Beddoe, Social Media Director, Transmission
+Alex Beddoe, Head of Social, Transmission

 AI can help brands understand what creative elements perform, allowing for a continuous cycle of planning and optimisation across a campaign.
 For Hulu, the use of AI-optimised creative resulted in a 40.3% increase in engagement and a 20.8% increase in effectiveness.